bmaunde/guidelines/connector-integration-guide.md

 ### Prerequisites for Integration

+#
 Before using the Connector, the following information needs to be registered:

 - user’s information
 - user’s systems to be integrated.
 - routing information regarding the source and target systems
 - receiving APIs in the target system – note that only REST based APIs are supported.
-Authenticanote that only BASIC, Token, and OAuth 2 are the only supported authentication methods
+Authentication information for the APIs should also be provided.
+Note that only BASIC, Token, and OAuth 2 are the only supported authentication methods for APIs the Connector can call.
 - transformation specification - this is based on a JSONATA specification.
 This enables the tranformation stage where data is transformed from the source structure or a structure expected by the target systems.

--
+#### Credentials
 Upon registration, OAuth credentials ( client and secret ) are provided for use when sending requests to the Connector.

 ## API Reference